 - List of books on the course webpage - Additional reading material will also appear on the course pages

 - Introduction

+- Who should take this course?

 - Objective and syllabus

 - Course logistics

 - Homeworks, quizzes, projects, grading, oh my!

-- Prop, teamwork and mentoring
+- Preps, teamwork and mentoring

 - And cheating...

 - Challenges

 Instructor and TAs